yehjxraymond/geeksg-blog/content/blog/complete-guide-to-buying-bitcoin-ethereum-or-other-cryptocurrencies-in-singapore.md

 | Trading Fees | Moderate (0.8%)                                                                 | Very High (3.99%)                                          | Varies                                                        | Low (< 0.3%)                                                            |
 | KYC          | Instant with MyInfo                                                             | Multiple steps                                             | Not needed                                                    | Multiple steps                                                          |
 | Link         | [Go to CoinHako](https://www.coinhako.com/affiliations/sign_up/RAYMONDYEH_4046) | [Go to Coinbase](https://www.coinbase.com/join/raymon_1kg) | [Go to Changelly](https://changelly.com/?ref_id=c49548fe8bef) | [Go to Liquid](https://www.liquid.com/sign-up/?affiliate=-YNsiS2d28178) |

+\* If you signed up with some of the links provided, you will be entitled to different perks like discounted trading fees, or free crypto upon successful purchase, depending on the exchange.